RatJuggler/advent-of-code/2016/day18/README.md

 Starting with the map in your puzzle input, in a total of 40 rows (including the starting row), how many safe tiles are there?

 Your puzzle answer was 1982.

+--- Part Two ---

+How many safe tiles are there in a total of 400000 rows?